-  - The College pastoral system involving the Principal, Deputy Principal, Senior Leadership Team, boarding staff, teachers, form tutors and College Nurse.
+- The College pastoral system involving the Principal, Deputy Principal, Senior Leadership Team (SLT), boarding staff, teachers, form tutors and College Nurse.

-Every student is expected to uphold the good name and reputation of Padworth at all times, whether they are at, or away from, College.
+The College encourages a sense of pride in the College and every student is expected to uphold the good name and reputation of Padworth at all times, whether they are at, or away from, the College.
 Every student is expected to take part conscientiously in classes, tutorials, sports and other extracurricular activities.
 This involves politely and promptly obeying all directions of staff.
 Behaviour must at all times show respect for self and others.
-Rowdy behaviour, harm to self or others, physically or emotionally, theft and damage to property, encouraging others to wrongdoing, are all unacceptable.
+Rowdy behaviour, harm to self or others (physically or emotionally), theft and damage to property, encouraging others to commit wrongdoing are all unacceptable forms of behaviour.
 No one must suffer in silence under unfair or unjust treatment from anyone.
 There are many to whom one can turn for advice or help to stop such treatment; lists are clearly publicised in the Students’ Handbook.

 Rules outlining the behaviour expected of students are contained in the College rules, which are printed in the Students’ Handbook.
 It is recognised that a small number of students may experience difficulty in maintaining the standard of behaviour expected of them.
-In such circumstances the Deputy Principal and/or appropriate SLT member will work closely with tutors, House staff, outside agencies and parents to provide the support and discipline necessary for the student to succeed.
-Those students who may have an IEP in place, will be monitored accordingly.
+In such circumstances, the Deputy Principal and/or appropriate SLT member will work closely with tutors, House staff, outside agencies and parents to provide the support and discipline necessary for the student to succeed.
+Those students who may have an Individual Education Plan (IEP) in place will be monitored accordingly.

 The College will also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, the College will consider whether support systems are needed to be put in place and whether liaising with external agencies is necessary and appropriate.